sixcrm/SixCRMServerless/README.md

 To start the local Dynamo instance: `sls dynamodb start --stage local -P 8001`.
 To interact with the local DynamoDB instance, use the AWS Command Line Interface.

+Note:  To execute these features, you will need the JDK version 8.0+ installed as well as having necessarily installed the Serverless dynamo package using `sls dynamodb install` after the `npm install` steps.

 ## Local Development

 Make sure to turn on the local DynamoDB instance.